 - Upload a version of your paper.
 Different publishers have different rules as to which version of your article can be uploaded, but the most common is the author's accepted version (i.e the final version of your document after all peer review changes have been made).
 Most publishers do not allow their own PDF to be used (i.e. the version available on their website with their branding and layout).

 - Deposit your item via Elements and the Library team will doublecheck that the appropriate version has been uploaded and apply any embargo period to your item before it goes live.The bibliographic details will then display on your web profile, and the full text of your work will be available through Elements either immediately or after the embargo period is over.

 - How can I ensure I meet my funder's requirements if I publish Green?

 - Check what your funder mandates around Open Access and embargoes.
-The Library Open Access team are happy to help with any questions.
+Contact the Library Open Access team, who will be happy to help with any questions.